FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 !["Adding form to insert data"](./images/postgresql_with_node-red_form1.png "Adding form to insert data")
 1. Drag a Ui-Form widget onto the canvas and select the created group.
 2. Add an element for all required input data in the form widget and give it a name, label, and select type, I have selected 'number' as a type for 'product id', 'price', and 'stock', and 'text' for 'name', but feel free to adjust according to your preference and data requirements.
-3. Drag a change node onto canvas and follow the same steps to set `pgConfig` object properties or you can simply copy and paste that node onto canvas.
-4. Drag the function node onto Canvas and paste the following script.
+3. Drag the function node onto Canvas and paste the following script.

 ```javascript
 // Destructure the properties from msg.payload (obtained data by using form)